-- Ascertain medical history at booking visit - Measure BP in pregnant woman at each antenatal visit using appropriate-sized cuff - Have woman seated comfortably with legs resting on a flat surface and her arm resting at the level of her heart.
-The right arm is generally favoured for a consistent approach1 - Refer woman for joint physician and obstetric care in the Medical Complications of Pregnancy clinic if: - o Chronic hypertension - o History of early onset pre-eclampsia (< 34 weeks) - o Underlying disease e.g. renal, autoimmune etc.
+- · Ascertain medical history at booking visit - Measure BP in pregnant woman at each antenatal visit using appropriate-sized cuff e.g. if upper arm >33cm circumference, use large cuff - Have woman seated comfortably with legs resting on a flat surface and her arm resting at the level of her heart.
+The right arm is generally favoured for a consistent approach1 - Refer woman for joint physician and obstetric care in the Medical Complications of Pregnancy clinic if: - o Chronic hypertension - o History of early onset pre-eclampsia (< 34 weeks gestation) - o Underlying disease e.g. renal, autoimmune etc.